luizamboni/luizamboni/README_MORE.md

-Built RESTful APIs and consumed SOAP services to support application functionality, deploying the APIs on AWS Beanstalk Debugged and resolved issues in production systems, ensuring optimal performance and reliability Monitored application performance using Kibana, identifying and addressing performance bottlenecks Backend Developer
+Built RESTful APIs and consumed SOAP services to support application functionality, deploying the APIs on AWS Beanstalk Debugged and resolved issues in production systems, ensuring optimal performance and reliability Monitored application performance using Kibana, identifying and addressing performance bottlenecks

+**Backend Developer**
 B2W Digital, Rio de Janeiro, RJ (February 2016 – November 2018)

 Developed and maintained a 3P paid showcase for e-commerce using Node.js in a microservices architecture, deploying the APIs on AWS Beanstalk
-Built a new version of the affiliates program, and managed a switch strategy between the two versions Worked with MongoDB, MySQL, AWS Athena, and RabbitMQ to ensure efficient data processing and storage For a short period, worked on a legacy Java application, providing maintenance and improvements Web Designer
+Built a new version of the affiliates program, and managed a switch strategy between the two versions Worked with MongoDB, MySQL, AWS Athena, and RabbitMQ to ensure efficient data processing and storage For a short period, worked on a legacy Java application, providing maintenance and improvements

+**Web Designer**
 Censis, Rio de Janeiro, RJ (October 2011 – February 2015)

 Built PHP apps for Facebook pages
-Designed and implemented layouts for developers Developed Ruby on Rails sites for content with admin areas and multi-tenant functionality, from lead to main site GitHub Profile
+Designed and implemented layouts for developers Developed Ruby on Rails sites for content with admin areas and multi-tenant functionality, from lead to main site

+GitHub Profile 🐱
 I invite you to explore my GitHub profile, where you can find various projects I have worked on.
 Many of these projects are small in scale, created as a means to learn and experiment with new technologies and concepts.
 By navigating through my repositories, you can gain insight into my coding style, problem-solving approach, and commitment to continuous learning: https://github.com/luizamboni

-LinkedIn Profile
+LinkedIn Profile 💼
 https://www.linkedin.com/in/luizamboni

-Personal Interests
+Personal Interests 🎨🛠️
 In my free time, I enjoy drawing, painting, and tinkering with electronics, such as Arduino and Raspberry Pi.
-One of my most notable projects was building my own arcade machine using wood, a Raspberry Pi, and an old monitor.
+One of my most notable projects was building my

-Thank you for considering my application.
-I look forward to discussing my qualifications with you further.